Lois has over ten years' experience in the home/herbal remedy field. She seeks to inform her readers and help them save money.

-St John’s Wort is excellent in treating mild cases of depression.
+St John’s wort is excellent in treating mild cases of depression.

 Tarragon helps stimulate the appetite.
-Adding this to a meal helps with people who have lost their appetite to illness and other reasons.
+Adding this to a meal helps people who have lost their appetite to illness and other reasons.
 It contains anti-inflammatory properties and is excellent in relieving arthritic pain.
 This herb, as well as a majority of other herbs and food, is a major source of antioxidants.
 Your body needs these to prevent cell damage.

 Thyme contains anti-inflammatory properties and is excellent for: